 Once updated, hit the save button in the upper right corner of the page.

 Next, set up Shopify email notifications for customers.
 Going back to your settings page, scroll down to Notifications in the left menu bar and click that to set the content and design of the emails sent to customers.

-There are several types of email notification you can edit, from order fulfillment, shipping updates, cancellations, and more.
+There are several types of email notifications you can edit, from order fulfillment to shipping updates, cancellations, and more.

 #8 – Set Up Your Payment Options

 Here’s the last big step, connecting payment methods to your Shopify store.